18F/forecast/README.md

 [![Build Status](https://travis-ci.org/18F/forecast.svg?branch=master)](https://travis-ci.org/18F/forecast)[![Code Climate](https://codeclimate.com/github/18F/forecast/badges/gpa.svg)](https://codeclimate.com/github/18F/forecast)[![codecov.io](https://codecov.io/github/18F/forecast/coverage.svg?branch=master)](https://codecov.io/github/18F/forecast?branch=master)

+Public Law 100-656, the Business Opportunity Development Reform Act of 1988, amended the Small Business Act to place new emphasis on acquisition planning.
+The law requires agencies to compile and make available projections of contracting opportunities small and small disadvantaged firms may be able to perform.
+This is an application compiling contracting forecast information from multiple agencies for greater visibility.

 An API that provides an interface for the OSBU Forecast Tool, which is an MVP of a better version of http://www.gsa.gov/portal/content/101163.
 To learn more about the Office of Small Business Utilization at GSA, visit http://www.gsa.gov/portal/category/21015.

 ### Features